-Let’s keep the general dog food rules in mind as we explore the best type of food for your Pug at each life-stage (puppy, adult or senior).
+Let’s keep the general dog food rules in mind as we explore the best Pug food at each life-stage (puppy, adult or senior).

-We can also look to alleviating health problems that your pup may be suffering from, such as allergies and sensitive stomachs, by presenting him or her with the most appropriate dog food.
+We can also look to alleviating health problems that your pup may be suffering from, such as allergies and sensitive stomachs, by investing in the most appropriate dog food brand.

 What is the Best Dog Food for Pug Puppies?

-Impossibly cute, your Pug puppy needs food that will leave him or her happy and content, full of bounce and producing relatively solid and brown puppy poops (hopefully not all over your floor whilst the inevitable toilet training takes place)!
+Impossibly cute, your Pug puppy needs food that will leave him or her happy and content.
+Full of bounce in those early months and producing relatively solid and brown poops (hopefully not all over your floor during potty training)!

 The right food will help your puppy maintain a shiny coat, which should be dense to the touch.
-As well as the doggy food rules (see above), protein is very important to a puppy and should come from a natural and high-quality source.
+As well as the doggy food rules (see above), crude protein sources are very important in the first months and should come from a natural and high-quality source.

-Here are our top 3 best pug puppy food picks featuring a handful of the healthiest puppy brands on the market:
+Here are our top 3 best Pug puppy food picks featuring a handful of the healthiest dog food brands on the market: